Prof. of Voice, Folkwang University of the Arts, Essen, Germany

 “Whether you need help in case of vocal problems or just some fine-tuning of an advanced voice, if you want to learn more about functional voice training for yourself or for your own students, Carol Baggott-Forte is always the right one to turn to.
 In her classes I learnt more about singing in one week than I learnt during years of studying at different German High Schools of Music.
 She has patience and humour and teaches with heart and brain.”

-“I have worked with several Functional Voice Teachers over the years and Carol Baggott-Forte definitely deserves the honor Cornelius Reid bestowed upon her in appointing her his successor for seminars in Europe.
+“I have worked with several Functional Voice Teachers over the years and Carol Baggott-Forte definitely deserves the honour Cornelius Reid bestowed upon her in appointing her his successor for seminars in Europe.
 She has helped my voice develop in ways I didn’t think possible, as well as doing some excellent “repair” work when I was recovering (too slowly) from a bad throat infection and facing important performances in the States.
 I will be grateful to her always!
 She has a very down-to-earth, no-nonsense approach, which appeals, but is at the same time very intuitive in her approach and encouraging to the developing singer.”

 “I’m still so thankful to have taken part at your Masterclass in Duisburg.
 Your competence, your instinct, your teaching experience are of such a quality that it still echos in my ears, in my memories and deep in my heart.
 I just needed to thank you again in a written form for the depth of your perceptions, for the claritiy and the preciousness of your insight about my voice as well as about my soul.
 I felt so deeply recognized while attending.
 Your feedback brought me to interesting and important reflections about my learning how to sing further with more economy and lightness.
 Something literally moved inside of me and in my throat.”